metral/pulumihome/Weekly-release-process.md

 As a courtesy, give a heads-up in [`#releases`](https://pulumi.slack.com/messages/C79MDKGMV/) with a link to the Travis job running the deployment.

 Once the PR is merged and the Travis job makes it to the head of the queue, the build+deploy takes about 30 minutes and post-build validation takes a little over an hour.
 Watch [`#ops-notifications`](https://pulumi.slack.com/messages/C8FNQFZQQ/), [`#builds`](https://pulumi.slack.com/messages/C5J0XFWRJ/), and [Travis](https://travis-ci.com/pulumi/pulumi-service) for updates on the build and deployment.
-The mechanics of the service deployment are described [here](https://github.com/pulumi/home/wiki/Updating-the-Service).

 #### Dealing with merge conflicts